poezio/poezio/doc/source/install.rst

 .. versionchanged:: 0.9

-Additionally, it needs *python3-setuptools*, which is required for proper python packaging management.

 .. note:: We provide an ``update.sh`` script that creates a virtualenv and
           downloads all the required and optional dependencies inside it.